eslint/eslint/docs/rules/max-nested-callbacks.md

 ### Options

-There is no default max depth for this rule.
-You must configure the depth as an option by using the second argument in your configuration.
+The default max depth for this rule is 10.
+You can define the depth as an option by using the second argument in your configuration.
 For example, this sets the rule as an error (code is 2) with a maximum depth of 3:

 ```json
 "max-nested-callbacks": [2, 3]